-Benefit Description Gender Affirming Services (Continued) Please Note: Gender affirming medical or surgical procedures for minors require case-by-case review of circumstances and authorization for treatments when such treatments are determined to be Medically Necessary.
-Important Notice: We use clinical criteria/quidelines to evaluate whether gender affirming services are Medically Necessary.
-If you are planning to receive gender affirming services, you should review the current Medical Necessity Guidelines that identify covered services under this benefit.
-To obtain a copy, please call the Member Services Department at 1-888-333-4742 or go to our website at www.harvardpilgrim.org.
-Benefits for gender affirming services are in addition to other benefits provided under the Plan.
-HPHC does not consider gender affirming services to be reconstructive surgery to correct a Physical Functional Impairment or Cosmetic Services.
-Coverage for reconstructive surgery or Cosmetic Services is limited to the services described under the Reconstructive Surgery benefit in this Benefit Handbook.
-17. Hearing Aids The Plan covers hearing aids up to the limit listed in your Schedule of Benefits.
+Benefit Description 14 .
+Family Planning Serv vices The Plan covers family planning services, including the following: Contraceptive monitoring Family planning consultation Pregnancy testing Genetic counseling FDA approved birth control drugs, implants or devices. • Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.
+If you are covered under a Grandfathered plan, coverage for FDA approved birth control drugs, implants or devices that must be obtained at an outpatient pharmacy may only be covered if your plan includes optional outpatient pharmacy coverage.
+Please see your Schedule of Benefits or talk to your Employer Group to determine if you are covered under a Grandfathered plan that limits this coverage.
+Please Note: An exclusion for Family Planning Services may apply when coverage is provided by a religious diocese, as allowed by law.
+Please check with your Employer Group to see if this exclusion applies to your Plan.
+15 .
+Hearing Aids The Plan covers hearing aids up to the limit listed in your Schedule of Benefits.
 A hearing aid is defined as any instrument or device, excluding a surgical implant, designed, intended or offered for the purpose of improving a person's hearing.
 The Plan will pay the full cost of each medically necessary hearing aid up to the limit listed in your Schedule of Benefits, minus any applicable Member Cost Sharing.
 If you purchase a hearing aid that is more expensive than the limit listed in your Schedule of Benefits, you will be responsible for the additional cost.
 No back-up hearing aids that serve a duplicate purpose are covered.
 Covered services and supplies related to your hearing aid are not subject to the dollar limit listed in your Schedule of Benefits.
-Covered Benefits include the following: One hearing aid per hearing impaired ear Except for batteries, any necessary parts, attachments or accessories, including ear moldings; and Services provided by a licensed audiologist, hearing instrument specialist or licensed physician that are necessary to assess, select, fit, adjust or service the hearing aid.
-18. Home Health Care If you are homebound for medical reasons, you are covered for home health care services listed below.
-To be eligible for home health care, your Plan Provider must determine that skilled nursing care or physical therapy is an essential part of active treatment.
-There must also be a defined medical goal that your Plan Provider expects you will meet in a reasonable period of time.
-When you qualify for home health care services as stated above, the Plan covers the following services when Medically Necessary: Durable medical equipment and supplies (must be a component of the home health care being provided) Medical and surgical supplies Medical social services Nutritional counseling Occupational therapy
+Covered Benefits include the following: One hearing aid per hearing impaired ear • Except for batteries, any necessary parts, attachments or accessories, including ear moldings; and • Services provided by a licensed audiologist, hearing instrument specialist or licensed physician that are necessary to assess, select, fit, adjust or service the hearing aid.
+16 .
+Home Health Care If you are homebound for medical reasons, you are covered for home health care services listed below.
+To be eligible for home health care, your ChoiceNet Plan Provider must determine that skilled nursing care or physical therapy is an essential part of active treatment.
+There must also be a defined medical goal that your ChoiceNet Plan Provider expects you will meet in a reasonable period of time.
+When you qualify for home health care services as stated above, the Plan covers the following services when Medically Necessary: Durable medical equipment and supplies (must be a component of the home health care being provided) Medical and surgical supplies